25prabhu10/notes/docs/Languages/SQL/SQL.md

    - Some commands:

      - [`COMMIT`](#commit): permanently save any transaction into the database
      - [`ROLLBACK`](#rollback): restores the database to last committed state.
-It is also used with savepoint command to jump to a savepoint in a transaction
+It is also used with save-point command to jump to a save-point in a transaction
      - `SAVEPOINT`: temporarily save a transaction so that you can rollback to that point whenever necessary

 4. DCL (Data Control Language)